Measurement of the mean excitation energy of liquid argon: Systematic uncertainties

 While the single scattering model is naively the most accurate, and has been shown to be so for thin targets, it is difficult to show experimentally for thick targets~\cite{Ivanchenko:2010zz,SOTI201311,Makarova_2017}.
 Given that, and the prohibitively high CPU time needed for a full simulation using it, we retain EMZ as our model for this analysis, as it is the most accurate model that is practical to use.
 Were the single scattering model the ground truth, it would be reasonable to assign a 0.5\,eV systematic error associated with using EMZ instead.
 However, acknowledging that even the single scattering model still makes use of several approximations, we choose to double this to 1.0\,eV.

 We also checked the effect of using the default, less accurate, \texttt{Opt0} electromagnetic option from the \texttt{FTFP\_BERT} physics list, which uses the so-called \texttt{Urban} model for multiple Coulomb scattering.
 The \texttt{Urban} model uses the Highland approximation for multiple scattering, which is rapid to compute at the expense of accuracy.
-It predicts a longer projected range which gives an \ivalue 5.5\,eV lower than inferred from the \texttt{EMZ} option.
+It predicts a longer projected range than \texttt{EMZ} for the same \ivalue, such that a fit to the data using \texttt{Opt0} predictions results in an inferred \ivalue 5.5\,eV lower than that inferred using \texttt{EMZ}.
 We do not use this rather different result except to note that experiments which rely on absolute particle ranges should certainly use \texttt{EMZ} and not the default \texttt{Opt0}.

 We studied whether a larger or smaller scintillator panel would have resulted in less sensitivity to the details of multiple scattering models.
 The differences are largest along the beam axis, but not dramatically.
 Using a scintillator of arbitrarily large transverse extent reduces the differences between Opt0 and Opt4/\texttt{EMZ} by only 5\%.
 For a scintillator panel of width 1\,cm the difference is 30\% larger than for the 5\,cm panel.
 This study suggests that the primary difference in the models is in the projected range rather than the angular distribution.